NamesAreHard6600/The-Never-Dying/README.md

 # The-Never-Dying
-A Into the Breach Squad mod by NamesAreHard
+A Into the Breach Squad mod by NamesAreHard (and Hedera)

-Version: BETA.3
+Version: 1.0.0

 With their Ultra Plated Armor, these mechs are capable of sustaining very high damage shots, allowing for powered up weapons.

-BETA version currently only contians basic functionality such as weapons and tip images.
-Does not contain art, sound, or much of anything else.

-## TODO:
-The todo list
-If upgrades are needed:
-Armor is good, maybe the arty

 ## Credits:
+Art:
+Hedera

 Playtesters:
 Thunder
 Hedera